apache/trafficcontrol/docs/source/api/cachegroupparameters.rst

 -----------------
 The request data can take the form of either a single object or an array of one or more objects.

-:cacheGroupId: Integral, unique identifier for the Cache Group to which a parameter is being assigned
+:cacheGroupId: Integral, unique identifier for the :term:`Cache Group` to which a parameter is being assigned
 :parameterId:  Integral, unique identifier for the Parameter being assigned

 .. code-block:: http